bladeacer/ObsiThemeRef/docs/themes/a/adrenaline.md

 | View in Moritz Jung’s Obsidian Stats | [Adrenaline \| Obsidian Stats](https://www.moritzjung.dev/obsidian-stats/themes/adrenaline/) |

 ## Excerpt from README
 Adrenaline Theme is a tuned down variant of my other theme, "Brainhack".
-It focuses on productivity while removing visual clutter, and relies solely on the accent color to adjust its overall look.
+It focuses on productivity while removing visual clutter, and relies solely on the accent colour to adjust its overall look.

 ## Features
 N/A